-This Fire Safety Information Report outlines the key fire safety measures for the conversion of the existing two-storey office building at 166 Northwood Way, HA6 1RB, into four self-contained residential flats.
-The design complies with the relevant requirements of the Building Regulations 2010 (as amended), with reference to Approved Document B (Volume 1) and BS 5839-6:2019 for domestic fire detection and alarm systems.
+This Fire Safety Information Report outlines the key fire safety measures associated with the proposed additional works at 166 Northwood Way, HA6 1RB, namely the formation of a new habitable loft floor and a single-storey rear infill extension.
+These works form part of the wider scheme to provide five self-contained residential flats, for which prior approval for the office-to-residential conversion has already been granted under application reference no: [18377/APP/2025/2529](#).
+The design of the proposed elements complies with the relevant requirements of the Building Regulations 2010 (as amended), with reference to Approved Document B (Volume 1) and BS 5839-6:2019 for domestic fire detection and alarm systems.